chrismchampion/xjtlu/cse315-machine-learning/assessments/assessment-1/README.md

+# CSE315 Machine Learning Assignment 1

-# Task 1 Data Pre-processing [30 Marks]
+## Task 1 Data Pre-processing [30 Marks]

-## 1. Import the dataset irismissing.csv into a data frame and find the row number of each instance that has missing values.
+### 1. Import the dataset irismissing.csv into a data frame and find the row number of each instance that has missing values.
 [10 marks]

 Excerpt from task1.m console output:
    Loading Data ...